villano-lab/nrCascadeSim/README.md

 There is also a directory `example-usecase` containing one example of how data can be used once generated in a jupyter notebook `Yields_and_Resolutions.ipynb`.
-This notebook serves to help visualize what the final data can look like as well as provide a few examples of how the data in the output root file can be accessed. h
+This notebook serves to help visualize what the final data can look like as well as provide a few examples of how the data in the output root file can be accessed.
 The processed data in this notebook is an example of what might be used for neutron caputre-based calibration.

 # Levelfile (Input) Format